Norman Allinger: Awards and honours

-Orleans jazz’ musician — pianist and tenor banjo player — who performed at “jazz dives” for more than six decades.
+Away from chemistry, Lou Allinger was a jazz musician, pianist and tenor banjo player, who performed at “jazz dives” for more than six decades.
 He appeared in two albums with the band Sundown Stompers”.
 He retired from playing music in 2008.

-Allinger was a keen philatelist with a very large worldwide collection of used stamps.
+Allinger was a philatelist with a very large worldwide collection of used stamps.
 "For the last ten years of his life, Lou would show up in the lab at 7 AM.
 At noon or a bit later, he would go home to have lunch with his wife.
 Thereafter, he would work on his stamp collection for an hour or two, followed by an afternoon nap."
 He was also a lifetime lover of baseball, supporting the Atlanta Braves fan once he had moved to Georgia; and a life long champion of the Boy Scout movement.
 Before his funeral the family requested that, in lieu of flowers, donations be made in Dr. Allinger’s name to the Boy Scouts of America.